IgniteUI/igniteui-docfx/en/components/grids_templates/row_editing.md

 </@@igSelector>
 ```

 After we've defined our custom button, we can make use of the [`igx-button-theme`]({environment:sassApiUrl}/index.html#function-igx-button-theme) to style them.
 You can learn more about `igx-button` styling [here](../button.md#styling).
-We can create a custom theme for our `Done` and `Cancel` - one green, one red - to better highlight their funcitonality:
+We can create a custom theme for our `Done` and `Cancel` - one green, one red - to better highlight their functionality:

 ```scss
 // custom.component.scss